 Similar to data storage on paper, onsite servers can expose your business data to the risk of getting lost.
 In the event of a fire, flooding or theft, data stored on servers can get lost or compromised.
 The way out is cloud storage, and this is where most businesses are channeling their resources.
 Digital accounting platforms that support cloud computing allow businesses and accountants to complete accounting tasks remotely.
 This means that irrespective of their location or device, they can generate, manage and store financial data at any given time.

-Cloud computing also enhances collaboration among the users/team members of an accounting program.
+Cloud computing also enhances collaboration among an accounting program’s users/team members.
 They can share, manage and record accounting data without the need to be physically together.
 Lastly, cloud computing increases efficiency as activities are automatically synced and updated to the accounting system.
 And if accountants can ensure accurate data entry at each point, there might be nothing to reconcile at the end of the day.

 7. Rise of Blockchain Technology